 These sets of correspondence, and the rationale for publishing them, are introduced again in the title on the top of the page where they begin, emphasizing their cultural importance in Tama’s eyes: “I saw [fit] here to present a writing of the late Rabbi Avraham Badrashi that I consider the embodiment of crisp eloquence.
 I placed it here because I consider it straightforward.”
 Tama appears to have internalized the important place of poetry in the literary milieu of the Amsterdam Portuguese Jews and the importance of the medieval Judeo-Spanish literary oeuvre, which these Jews consider a proud national legacy.
 Therefore, although the two books that Tama published in Amsterdam in 1765 are different in genre, both Maimonides’ halakhic tome and Solomon Dapiera’s philological treatise, to which Tama attached poetic correspondence from medieval Spain, may be included as part of the trend that Irene Zwiep calls “literary archaeology.”

 In his edition of Maskiyot Kessef, which he intended to be an aid for “he whose spirit moves him to write,” to which he appended texts that may serve those in this milieu as models for writing, Tama tailored his literary activity to the cultural circle that he apparently wished to join.
 However, the clearest and most epitomic expression of Tama’s wish to belong to the constellation of the Amsterdam literary culture appears on the last three pages of Maskiyot Kessef.
 On these pages, which track the poetic correspondence between Avraham Badrashi and Todros ben Judah Halevi Abulafia, Tama describes in verse, under the title Divrei Emet (Emet punctuated in the form of an acronym, probably of Anokhi Mordecai Tama —I am Mordecai Tama) his first encounter with Amsterdam.
 Tama describes this city as “altogether handsome and demure,” “the mother of countries, for it is the source of the bread of knowledge and the path of reason.”
-Then Tama switches to a description of Shlomo Salem, rabbi of Amsterdam’s Sephardi community, using expressions that denote sanctity:
+Then Tama switches to a description of Solomon Salem, rabbi of Amsterdam’s Sephardi community, using expressions that denote sanctity:

-As I looked on, I beheld a flame taking hold and spreading and a man standing within it: Rikha bar Rikha [a king and son of a king, cf. Babylonian Talmud, Batra Batra 4a], his features like an angel of God, immensely awesome, and there was a mighty scepter [cf. Jer.
+As I looked on, I beheld a flame taking hold and spreading and a man standing within it: Rikha bar Rikha [a king and son of a king, cf. Babylonian Talmud, Baba Batra 4a], his features like an angel of God, immensely awesome, and there was a mighty scepter [cf. Jer.
 47?17] and I was shocked and I flinched. […] Then I turned to the right and saw the chieftains of the community calling me, and I pleaded with them and spoke to them, saying, If I have pleased you, you are all standing together today, please tell me the name of the man who is king unto me, whose legs run from every town and region, and [tell me] if he is part of a dream-spectacle and if he is one of the seraphim seated in the highest realm.
 Then all the people answered in unison and said, long live Solomon the king.

 Continuing, Tama’s imagined interlocutors glorify R. Solomon Salem and his works and Tama, stricken with feelings of inferiority in view of their rhetorical capability, is afraid to join the chorus of praise: “I fell speechless, unable to answer.”
 To Tama’s aid appears a wondrous figure who encourages him to dare to attempt to integrate into the local literary milieu: